StroeAdrianFF/StroeAdrianFF/README.md

 <!--[![Website](https://img.shields.io/website?label=stroe-adrian.ro&style=for-the-badge&url=https%3A%2F%2Fstroe-adrian.ro)](https://stroe-adrian.ro)-->

 ## I'm an aspiring front-end developer

-- 🔭 I’m currently working on becoming a better developer<!--[React.js developer][website]!-->
-- 🌱 I’m currently learning as much as I can!
+- 🌱 I’m currently learning as much Python as I can!
 - 👯 I’m looking forward to growing as a developer with each task I have at hand.
-- 🥅 2021 Goal: getting a Jr. Front-End Developer job.
+- 🥅 2022 Goal: finding a job where I can grow as a developer and as a person.
-- ⚡ Fun fact: I love the Japanese culture and everything that comes with it, including the language itself.
+- ⚡ Fun fact: Holder of Japanese Language Proficiency Test - N5 as I have a passion for the Japanese language and culture.

 ### Connect with me:

 <!-- [<img align="left" alt="stroe-adrian.ro" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website] -->
 [<img align="left" alt="stroe-adrian | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]

 <br />
 ---

 ### Languages and Tools: